Matthew Sauk

-Matthew Sauk (born March 15, 1976) is an arena football coach and former quarterback.
-He played college football at Utah State, was an af2 quarterback from 2001 to 2005, and an AFL quarterback from 2002 to 2008.
-He has been a football coach since 2008.
+Matthew Sauk (born March 15, 1976) is an American former football quarterback and coach.
+He played college football at Utah State, was an af2 quarterback from 2001 to 2005, and an Arena Football League (AFL) quarterback from 2002 to 2008.
+He began his coaching career in 2008.
 After being the offensive coordinator for the Utah Blaze from 2011 to 2013, he became the Portland Thunder head coach in 2014.
 He was the head coach of the Salt Lake Screaming Eagles of the Indoor Football League (IFL) in 2017 and the Columbus Destroyers of the Arena Football League in 2019.

 Early life

 Sauk attended Detroit Catholic Central High School during the 1990–91 school year.
 Sauk transferred to Woodbridge High School in Irvine, California for his final three years of high school.

 College career

 Orange Coast College

 Sauk attended Orange Coast College after graduation high school, where he continued his football career for the Pirates.